evans646/EAFITNESS/README.md

 </p>
 <ul>
     <li>You need to create an account and login in before you can subscribe to a paid membership/ premium</li>
-    <li>Users can use promo codes/ coupons to get percentages off their premium subscriptions eg. HALLOWEEN,WELCOME,EVANSREFERAL etc</li>
+    <li>Users can use promo codes/ coupons to get percentages off their premium subscriptions eg. HALLOWEEN,WELCOME,EVANSREFERRAL etc</li>
-    <li>Users can also cancel their membership prematurely which will run to the end of theIR billing cycle. eg Yearly/Monthly</li>
+    <li>Users can also cancel their membership prematurely which will run to the end of the billing cycle. eg Yearly/Monthly</li>
 </ul>

-<p>This project also features Django Authentication and Authorization as users needs to be authenticated before they can subscribe to premium</p>
+<p>This project also features Django Authentication and Authorization as users needs to be authenticated before they can subscribe to premium packages</p>

-<p>You can  use below sample cards to test payment integration.
+<p>You can  use below sample cards to test stripe payment integration.
 Use any three digits as CVC and any future date

 for example : 232 as cvc and 02/2022 as expiry date